calizarr/.zsh.d/README.md

 ## How? ##

-This does require a two liner `.zshenv` script.
+This does require a two liner `$HOME/.zshenv` file.

 ``` shell
 ZDOTDIR="$HOME/.zsh.d"